jgyj123/file-sharing-app/README.md

 A personal project to explore and practice cloud security concepts through building a serverless file sharing application.
 This project serves as a hands-on learning experience for implementing security best practices, AWS services, and compliance considerations in a real-world scenario.

+**Note:** This isn't production-ready software.
+It's a learning sandbox where I can experiment with security concepts and AWS services while building something functional.

 ## Project Motivation

 As a fresh graduate looking to deepen my understanding of cloud security, I wanted to build something that would challenge me to implement: